Psychotherapy & Psychoanalysis

 Psychoanalysis

-A psychoanalytic treatment involves 45-minute sessions at a frequency of 3, 4, or 5 times per week.
+A psychoanalytic treatment involves 45-minute sessions at a frequency of 3 or 4 times per week.
 The patient lays on a couch and is asked to say whatever comes to mind as best they can without editing their thought processes as best they can.
-The analyst sits behind, slightly out of sight, and listens to the patient’s material, intervening or offering interpretations when clinically appropriate.
+The analyst sits behind, slightly out of sight, and listens, intervening

 What might seem at first an odd seating arrangement is designed to alleviate distractions from the analyst that could interrupt the patient’s free associations and allows for the emergence of feelings, thoughts, fantasies, and dreams.